• LAUNCH YOUR DREAM

 5 iPhone Photography Tips That Will Make You A Pro

-She is a talented writer and incorporates her iPad and iPhone photography to collect video and photographs making her stories interactive.
+She is a talented writer and incorporates her iPad and iPhone photography to collect videos and photographs making her stories interactive.

-These are the 5 tips I shared.
-Many of these suggestions can also be applied to traditional cameras:
+(Note that many of these suggestions can also be applied to traditional cameras)

 1. HDR is excellent for pictures where there is a disparity between light and shadow.